-I’ve been in the Technology space for over 25 years and have held many positions in corporate in Senior Management, Executive Sell Side, Program Supply Side, and on the Demand side in Executive Business Development over the course of my professional career.
+I’ve been in the Technology Solutions space for over 25 years and have held many corporate positions in Senior Management, Leadership, Sell Side, Delivery Side, and the Supply Side over the course of my professional career.

-My employers have been Fortune 50 Global Technology and GSI organizations including KPMG, Deloitte, SUN, VMware, IBM, Atos, Oracle, and Cisco Systems just to name a few.
+My employers have been mostly mammoth Global Technology and GSI firms including KPMG, Deloitte, SUN, VMware, IBM, Atos, Oracle, and Cisco just to name a few.

 The way I see it is that life is divided into two halves.
 For simplicity, let’s call it the first half and the back half and assume we live to be around the century mark.